 Fix 3 – Disable IPv6

-Some players reported that using an IPv6 protocol would trigger disconnection of Ubisoft Connect, and disabling IPv6 should fix the issue.
-Here is how:
+Some players reported that using an IPv6 protocol would trigger disconnection of Ubisoft Connect.
+To see if that’s the case with you, try disabling IPv6 as follows:

 - At the bottom right corner of your desktop, right-click the network icon and click Open Network & Internet settings.